ionic-team/ionic-training-decks/src/assets/data/markdown/identity-vault-vue/auth.md

 export const vault = new VaultService();
 ```

-Ignore the the naming of the methods as well as the fact that they are all `async` when they don't need to be.
-We'll just call that _foreshadowing_ for now... 🤓
+Ignore the fact that these methods are all `async` when they don't need to be.
+In an actual application you would probably have a service similar to this that is used to store your session information somewhere.
+In that service, those methods are likely asynchronous, but that depends on the mechanics of the storage mechanism that is being used.

+When we switch to Identity Vault, these methods will need to be asynchronous, so we are just starting out coding that way.
+Your mileage may varry in an actual production application.

 ## The Rest of the App